chiefbiiko/cignal/README.md

 ## usage

-deploy the stack parameterized to your needs
+deploy the stack parameterized to ur needs

 ## drops